APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system receives the schedule data.

 The system sends the "Full Schedule View / Available Slot Info" back to the actor.

+UC-06: Confirm Appointments
+Author: Airo Ravinera Priority: Medium

+Purpose
+To allow a user (Patient, Receptionist, Dentist, or Owner) to formally confirm an existing or requested appointment, updating its status.
+This is particularly relevant for the Receptionist confirming patient-requested slots.

+Actors
+User (Patient, Receptionist, Dentist, Owner)

+Requirement Traceability
+BR-15: The Receptionist must confirm all consultation appointments before finalizing bookings.

+Preconditions
+The user is logged in.

+An appointment exists in the system that is pending confirmation.

+Postconditions
+The appointment's status is updated to "Confirmed" in the (Appointments) data store.

+A notification of the confirmation is sent.

+Basic Flow
+The user selects an appointment and submits an "Appointment Confirmation."

+The system receives the confirmation.

+The system locates the appointment record in the (Appointments) data store.

+The system updates the record's status to "Confirmed."

+The system sends an "Appointment Notification/Confirmation" to relevant parties.